coky-t/owasp-mastg-ja/Document/0x04-Testing-Processes-and-Techniques.md

 Substrate, Frida and XPosed are the most widely used hooking and code injection frameworks in the mobile world.
 The three frameworks differ in design philosophy and implementation details: Substrate and Xposed focus on code injection and/or hooking, while Frida aims to be a full-blown "dynamic instrumentation framework" that incorporates both code injection and language bindings, as well as an injectable JavaScript VM and console.

 However, you can also instrument apps with Substrate by using it to inject Cycript, the programming environment (a.k.a.
 "Cycript-to-JavaScript" compiler) authored by Saurik of Cydia fame.
-To complicate things even more, Frida's authors also created a fork of Cycript named "frida-cycript" (https://github.com/nowsecure/frida-cycript) that replaces Cycript's runtime with a Frida-based runtime called Mjølner.
+To complicate things even more, Frida's authors also created a fork of Cycript named "frida-cycript" that replaces Cycript's runtime with a Frida-based runtime called Mjølner<sup>[17]</sup>.
 This enables Cycript to run on all the platforms and architectures maintained by frida-core (if you are confused now don't worry, it's perfectly OK to be).

-The release was accompanied by a blog post by Frida's developer Ole titled "Cycript on Steroids", which did not go that down that well with Saurik - https://www.reddit.com/r/ReverseEngineering/comments/50uweq/cycript_on_steroids_pumping_up_portability_and/.
+The release was accompanied by a blog post by Frida's developer Ole titled "Cycript on Steroids", which did not go that down that well with Saurik<sup>[18]</sup>.

 We'll include some examples for all three frameworks.
 As your first pick, we recommend starting with Frida, as it is the most versatile of the three (for this reason we'll also include more Frida details and examples).
 Notably, Frida can inject a Javascript VM into a process on both Android and iOS, while Cycript injection with Substrate only works on iOS.
 Ultimately however, you can of course achieve many of the same end goals with either framework.